godotengine/godot-docs/contributing/workflow/first_steps.rst

 Depending on the scope of the changes, it may take some time for a maintainer responsible for the modified part of the engine to provide their review.
-We value all of our contributors and ask them to be patient in the meantime, as it is expected that in an open source project like Godot, there is going to be way more contributions than people validating them.
+We value all of our contributors and ask them to be patient in the meantime, as it is expected that in an open-source project like Godot, there is going to be way more contributions than people validating them.

 To make sure that your time and efforts aren't wasted, it is recommended to vet the idea